matthenschke/First-API/README.md

 # First-API
-This is my first API
+This is my first API.

-It contains words associated with their score based on sentiment
+It contains words associated with their score based on sentiment.